 Once a mold inspection reveals the full extent of the mold contamination and what caused it in the first place, your certified mold inspector will be able to develop a thorough scope of work for mold remediation.
 Following a safe and effective mold remediation, proper moisture control will address causation and prevent future regrowth.

 The growing awareness of mold contamination has allowed for a plethora of misinformation regarding mold testing and mold in general.
-With all this speculation around mold testing and its validity, it can be difficult for Ohio property owners to make a decision when it comes to figuring out a potential mold problem.
+With all this speculation around mold testing and its validity, it can be difficult for Lake County property owners to make a decision when it comes to figuring out a potential mold problem.
 The truth is… every situation is different.
 As discussed earlier, mold testing is often unnecessary in the event that mold is visibly apparent with an obvious moisture source.
 When mold is visibly apparent with an obvious moisture source, the proper course of action is mold remediation.
 However, not all mold situations will be that straightforward.

 The following are some situations when mold testing might be a advised: